dydx/vico-cli/README.md

 # You can specify a version tag
 docker run --rm ghcr.io/dydx/vicohome:v1.0.0 events list --format json
 ```

+### Download Binary Manually

+Download the pre-built binary for your platform from the [Releases page](https://github.com/dydx/vico-cli/releases).

 ### Build from Source